 Narrative Feature $1000

 Tasveer invites submission of films on themes related to South Asia and its Diaspora.
-Feature films, shorts, documentaries, VR/AR/360 films, experimental films, and animations of any length.
+Feature films, shorts, documentaries, music videos, VR/360 films, experimental films, and animations of any length.

 The 12-day South Asian film festival, the largest in the US, will foster an atmosphere of creative inquiry, filmmakers and audiences will engage in lively discussions, forums, and other collaborative interactive formats.